← Back to Documentation

 1.4 Code Generation (src/codegen/)

-Files: curecodegen.erl (~2,800 LOC), curebeamcompiler.erl (~1,400 LOC), cureguardcodegen.erl (~800 LOC), cureactioncompiler.erl (~600 LOC), curecompile_wrapper.erl (~400 LOC)
+Files: cure_codegen.erl (~2,800 LOC), cure_beam_compiler.erl (~1,400 LOC), cure_guard_codegen.erl (~800 LOC), cure_action_compiler.erl (~600 LOC), cure_compile_wrapper.erl (~400 LOC)

 Fully Implemented